sim51/react-sigma/README.md

 The main component, ie. `SigmaContainer` create a Sigma instance with an empty graph.
 If its option `initialSettings` or `graphOptions` is updated, the instance is killed and re-created.

 I recommend you to NOT UPDATE those options to avoid performance issues.
-Sigma (& graphology) comes with methods that allow the user to update the settings.
+Sigma (& graphology) comes with methods that allow users to update the settings.
+You should treat it as an immutable component.

 Every child has access to the sigma instance (and so the graph instance) via the React context created by the `SigmaContainer`.